-Visualizing Emancipation is directed by Scott Nesbit, associate director of the Digital Scholarship Lab, and Edward L. Ayers, president, University of Richmond.
+Visualizing Emancipation is directed by Scott Nesbit, assistant professor of the digital humanities at the University of Georgia, and Edward L. Ayers, president, University of Richmond.

 The project has benefitted from a large number of contributors at the University of Richmond and beyond.
 The Office of Digital Humanities at the National Endowment for the Humanities contributed to the project through a Digital Start-Up grant awarded through the We the People program.
 The University of Richmond contributed significant staff time to the project.
 Any vews, findings, conclusions, or recommendations expressed in this website do not necessarily represent those of the National Endowment for the Humanities.